Iraneus/betamedneed/_services/updates.md

 layout: service
 ---

-Follow daily updates on our social channels and **learn some the latest developments** on the brain and nervous system.
+Follow daily updates on our social channels and **learn some the latest developments** on brain and nervous system health.

 ![Updates](/images/illustrations/updates.jpg)